 It is also not the place to hear what you want to hear, to be flattered or filled with empty praise.

-How to prep for board meetings
+How to prep for your first board meeting

 Your board meetings should not come as a surprise, they should be set a year in advance, not only to give you time to prepare and make the most of it, but also to guarantee board members can attend- remember these are incredibly busy people with full schedules.
 This also helps as you can set a reminder 2/3 weeks before the set date to start preparing and working on the board.
 As a rule of thumb, they usually occur once every quarter and depending on whether urgent matters arise, more frequently.